10 Best Password Managers for Businesses in 2024

 Bottom Line:

 NordPass offers advanced encryption and a useful folder sharing option.
 While NordPass isn’t as feature-rich as other products on my list, I really like how intuitive it is.
-You can try NordPass Business on a 14-day free trial to see if it’s the right choice for your business, but that trial doesn’t extend to the Enterprise plan.
+You can try NordPass Teams and Business on a 14-day free trial to see if it’s the right choice for your business, but that trial doesn’t extend to the Enterprise plan.
 You’ll need to get in touch with NordPass’s sales team to request a demo if you want to use NordPass Enterprise.

 Read the full NordPass review >